-Monday 16 March 2015
+Monday, 16 March 2015

-75: The Phenom (5.01)
+76: The Phenom (5.01)

-1981; 46 minutes
+1981; 49 minutes

 Directed by Bernard McEveety

-After befriending an up-and-coming baseball pitcher David accompanies him to a couple of trials to support him in making it into the bigger games.
+After befriending an up-and-coming baseball pitcher, David accompanies him to a couple of trials to support him in making it into the bigger games.
 David is warned that an unscrupulous agent has his eye on the player but the distracted traveller inadvertently allows the agent's female friend to beguile the titular 'phenom'.
 David of course runs into trouble with the agent's heavy associates.

 Number of Fists: ***

-Sunday 1 March 2015
+Sunday, 1 March 2015

-Written by Reuben Leder; Produced by Andrew Schneider, Karen Harris, Jill Sherman
+Produced by Andrew Schneider, Karen Harris, Jill Sherman

 Directed by Nick Havinga

 The narcissistic world of fashion does not make for my favourite theme, although had they done something satirical with it then this could have turned into something better.
 1981 was probably given to the kind of perceptiveness for that kind of approach.
 The performances of the debt collectors are quite good, and there is a slight tension in the drama the unfolds between them and the factory boss, but on the whole this episode is a continuation in season four's decline that began directly after Interview with the Hulk, which was the last decent show of that season.
 Even the title here lacks any kind of inspiration, although I suppose inadvertently it does reflect the series' trend on ending each season with a mundane closer.
-Oddly this one concludes with a 1980 date stamped after the credits, though it definitely aired first in the midst of 1981.

 Number of Fists: **½